Jorchava/fuzzy-waddle/README.md

-# ContrAst: The ADA Wars – NES-Inspired Accessibility Color Checker
+# ContrAst: The Color Wars – NES-Inspired Accessibility Color Checker

 Welcome, digital commandos!
-Suit up with **Bill Rizer** (UX) and **Lance Bean** (UI) as you blast your way through the jungle of inaccessible color combos.
+Suit up with **Bug Raiser** (UX) and **Launch Beans** (UI) as you blast your way through the jungle of inaccessible color combos.
-**ContrAst: The ADA Wars** is your NES-inspired color contrast checker, helping you defeat the Red Falcon of poor accessibility and win the battle for inclusive design.
+**ContrAst: The Color Wars** is your NES-inspired color contrast checker, helping you defeat the Red Falcon of poor color contrast and win the battle for inclusive design.

 ---